robshe26/CS130-Final/Methodology.md

 - The `groupby` and `map` functions were also used to calculate the average MPG gap for each driveline type and add it as a new column

+__Graphic Creation:__

+- To create the graphics I imported `seaborn` and `matplotlib` and used thier built in functions
+  - Seaborn was something that I researched and found to be able to change the color of the dots on the scatterplot based on the driveline

 ## Assumptions

 __Driver Behavior__